sunnyhasija/sunny-website/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Sunny Hasija is a PhD candidate majoring in Logistics at the Fisher College of Business at the Ohio State University.
+His research interests include Artificial Intelligence, Machine Learning and robotic automation use in Supply Chains Management.
+He also maintains www.specialtopicforums.com, and is involved in CSCMP and BDAA local chapters in Columbus, OH.